vicLeva/bloomFilter/README.md

 It is possible to test a specific DNA Sequence in the `main()` by using the
 `compute_specific_requests(bf, string kmer);` function.
 There is already an example of size k=10 in `bf.cpp` at line `80`.

+(note 2 : ~ 9mins to build the filter with 752MB FASTA file